Home / Teaching / Integrative Studio I

 Bridging Theory and Practice

-CIN 341 Integrative Studio 1 is part of a unique sequence that is combined with CIN 361 New Media Now.
-These two courses bridge theory and practice as students complete projects which connects their studio practice and their scholarly research.
+CIN 341 Integrative Studio 1 is part of a unique sequence of courses that includes CIN 301 Media Arts Practice I and CIN 361 New Media Now.
+These three courses bridge theory and practice as students complete projects which connects their studio practice and their scholarly research.
 Our shared goal is to integrate making, writing, and reflecting essential components of the creative process.

 Objectives:

-• Develop an awareness of the creative process as it applies to the arts and everyday life.
+- Develop an awareness of the creative process as it applies to the arts and ife.

 Syllabus: